Programme Fee: ₹ 33,000/- excluding 18% GST

 Application fees: ₹ 500/-

-The GCPP (Defence & Foreign Affairs) programme will teach you how to explore issues such as the role of power in the international system, making of foreign policy, the relevance of the Arthashastra for modern statecraft and the interaction of political and economic development.
+The GCPP (Defence & Foreign Affairs) programme will teach you how to analyse current international affairs by providing you with a strong foundation in the disciplines of International Relations, Strategic Studies and Economic Analysis.
+Learn the role of power in the international system, the making of India’s foreign policy, the relevance of the Arthashastra for modern statecraft and the interaction of political and economic development.

 Students will develop the skills to assess developments in the international system and how to analyse and impact policy.